Glossary of Terms

 Astrological element: Fire

-a square type step-cut with cropped corners displaying an octagonal outline.
+A square type step-cut with cropped corners displaying an octagonal outline.
 Joseph Asscher, an eminent diamond cutter from Amsterdam developed and patented the cut in the early twentieth century.

-refers to a watch with a mechanical movement, as opposed to a watch featuring a quartz or electrical movement.
+Refers to a watch with a mechanical movement, as opposed to a watch featuring a quartz or electrical movement.
 The mainspring of this watch is wound automatically as a result of natural motion of the wearers arm, rather than having to turn the winding stem.
 If an automatic watch is not worn for a day or two, it will wind down and need to be wound by hand in order to get it started again.

-a form of quartz, characterized by its translucency.
+A form of quartz, characterized by its translucency.
 The most common color of aventurine is green, but it may also be orange, brown, yellow, blue, or gray.